jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 Programming Spec by middle of August

-- ties?
-- which devices do we own?
-- y side and z side?
 - after reconfiguration, does it ever go back to normal state?
-- do they have a DMS?
 - sel tie logic having to do with voltage?